esa-tu-darmstadt/spn-compiler/README_SLP.md

 Please note that a _superword_ in this project describes an SLP vector containing the elements.
 This term was chosen because a _vector_ is slightly overloaded with meanings in C++.

-* Analysis.h
-  * Was used for analyzing topological mixing in vectors (i.e. how many vectors contained elements with different topological depths)
-  * Deprecated, can be deleted sometime in the future.

 * CostModel.h
   * Contains the cost model, which assigns cost to scalar operations, superwords and entire patterns using a visitor pattern.